How tasks are generated

 Due date — the hard deadline by which the task must be completed

-Status — set to To Do, In Progress, or Completed
+Status — set to To-do, In progress, or Completed

 Priority — mark a task as high priority to ensure it stands out